isaibrahim1/Portfolio/README.md

 ## Media
   - The photos used on the home and sign up page are from This Open Source site [Bixapay](https://pixabay.com/) and [Hiclipart](https://www.hiclipart.com/)

+ ## User Experience (UX)
+  - First Time Visitor Goals
+      - In this portfolio project, I prioritized user-centric design principles, ensuring that the interface is easy to navigate, visually appealing, and accessible to a wide range of users.

+- Responsive Design
+  - Ensuring the site looks great and functions smoothly across all devices and screen sizes.

+- Clear Visual Hierarchy
+  - Using design elements like typography, color, and spacing to guide the user’s focus and enhance readability.